Major-Goof/opkh-v3.1/content/authors/Jiro/_index.md

 ---
 # Display name
-title: Noa Hojdu
+title: Jiro Härkänen

 # Username (this should match the folder name)
 authors:
-- Noa
+- Jiro

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Viestintävastaava
+role: Viestintätiimi

 # Organizations/Affiliations
 #organizations: